tanjingder/gen-ai-app/README.md

 - Models cached locally for fast inference

 ## Execution Notes
-Once the application has launched, upload any video of interest or video from sample_video by clicking the "Browse File" in the UI.
+Once the application has launched, upload any video of interest or video from docs by clicking the "Browse File" in the UI.
 After that, you can ask anything about that video.

 Example Query:
   “Transcribe the video.”